mgonzalezo/Openshift-Day-2-Operator-conan/README.md

 1. Access the **"Reports"** section at https://productpages.redhat.com/
 2. Navigate to the **"Exports"** section
 3. Select **"Google Sheets Export"**
-4. Download the **CSV file** to the same folder as this repository (the tool now uses CSV format for better performance)
+4. Download the **CSV file** and save it in the `kb/` folder (the tool now uses CSV format for better performance)

+**Knowledge Base (`kb/`) folder**:
+- The `kb/` folder serves as the central repository for all CSV data sources from Red Hat Product Pages
+- Place all Product Pages CSV exports in this folder
+- The tool automatically searches the `kb/` folder first for CSV files
+- Multiple CSV files can be stored for historical comparison
+- When run without specifying a CSV file, the tool automatically selects the most recent `Product-Pages-Export-*.csv` file from the `kb/` folder

 ### 3. Set Up Python Environment